Vollkorn01/DQN-2048/README.md

+# 2048 using Deep Q Learning

-Please open the Jupyter Notebook at deep-q-learning-2048.ipynb for further infos.
+Please open the Jupyter Notebook at 2048_DQN_Notebook.ipynb for a full description of the game, algorithm and set-up descriptions.